mkoosej/CycleOmics/README.md

 License
 =======

-The source in the MyHeartCounts repository is made available under the following license unless another license is explicitly identified:
+The source in the CycleOmics repository is made available under the following license unless another license is explicitly identified:

 ```